Jared & The Mill on New Music, Growing from Regrets and Embracing SXSW Chaos - On Tap Magazine

 The record itself isn’t just about social media, though.
 It’s about being a better person and the struggles to better yourself and gain understanding for those around you in the process.
 While it sounds heavy, it’s a positive message – and Kolesar is quick to explain that he sees making mistakes as a good thing in the grand scheme of growing into who you are as a person.

-“I’m a big believer in celebrating the good things you have in life, and that you have to have things that you regret doing in order to be a good person so that you can empathize with people who also have regrets in life,” he tells us earnestly.
+“I’m a big believer in celebrating the good things you have in life, and that you have to have things that you regret doing in order to be a good person so that you can empathize with people who also have regrets in life,” he says earnestly.

+The band brings this optimistic message to SXSW hot on the heels of their record release.
+And while it’s their seventh time at the festival, it’s a special one because of how much they have to celebrate with their new music.

 Jared’s SXSW Favorites and Must-Sees